 - Organising activities such as speaker tours, exhibitions, and events raises the profile of PBI's own work and that of accompanied organisations, which in turn creates higher levels of protection.

-- PBI’s global high-level and grassroots emergency networks are alerted when an attack or harassment happens despite PBI’s presence; they in turn remind decision makers in the country where abuses are occurring of commitments they have made internationally to protect their own citizens.
+- PBI’s global emergency networks are alerted when an attack happens; our high-level and grassroots supporters in turn remind authorities in the country where abuses are occurring of international commitments they have made to protect their own citizens.